 Yet another bonus with granite countertops is that they are hard and resistant to scratches.
-Each one of these positive characteristics is reflected in the cost.
+Each one of these positive characteristics reflects in the cost.
 In comparison to other countertop materials, granite may cost around $140 per square foot that is pricey.

 As with other all-natural stone countertops, granite needs to be treated with a stone sealant.
 Besides, it is essential to note it is hard to repair chips in granite, so it’s ideal to be extra careful to keep falling anything too heavy on the countertops.

 Quartz is now popular with high durability and low maintenance.
 It imitates the expression of stone far more powerful and also is just a material, including minerals and resin.
 Quartz countertop is available in a variety of patterns and vibrant colors, a few of which look very similar to materials such as granite as well as marble.